iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Eigen Decomposition/Inverse Power Iteration.md

 \frac{q^TAq}{x^Tx} = \frac{\lambda ||q||_2^2}{q^Tq} = \lambda
 $$

-Ok, here is the magic, the input that gives the minimum of this function is the Eigenvector.
-And that, is very cool.
+The input that gives the maximum of this function is the Eigenvector and the objective value is the corresponding eigenvalues.
+Recall:

-Firstly, we need to take the derivative on this thing, so let's get the preliminaries for that prat done.

 $$\nabla (x^TAx) = (A^T + A)x =  2Ax$$

-Because the matrix is Hermitian, and this is all we need to find the Jacobian of the Rayleigh Quotient.
+When $A$ is Hermitian/Symmetric, then gradient of rayleigh quotient is given by:

 $$
 \nabla r(x) = \lambda\left(